bcjames0357/SchedulingApp/README.md

 J.   Provide the ability to track user activity by recording timestamps for user log-ins in a .txt file.
 Each new record should be appended to the log file, if the file already exists.

+Additional capstone project requirements:

+A.   Design and develop a fully functional software application that addresses your identified business problem or organizational need.
+Include each  of the following attributes as they are the minimum required elements  for the application:

+●  one of the following application types: mobile, web, or stand-alone application

+●  code including inheritance, polymorphism, and encapsulation

+●  search functionality with multiple row results and displays

+●  a database component with the functionality to securely add, modify, and delete the data

+●  ability to generate reports with multiple columns, multiple rows, date-time stamp, and title

+●  exception controls

+●  validation functionality

+●  industry appropriate security features

+●  design elements that make the application scalable

+●  a user-friendly, functional GUI